sstirlin/MSBX5420Spring2019/0602jsontutorial/README.md

 cd structured/
 ```

-## Unpack the 2018 New Orleans .tar.gz file
+## Unpack the 2018 New Orleans .tar.gz file to have a look

 ```
 gunzip structured-2018-01-14-neworleans.tar.gz